snikproject/snik.eu/README.md

 Live on <https://www.snik.eu> and <https://snikproject.github.io/snik.eu/>.
 This is the website for SNIK, the Semantic Network of Information Management in Hospitals.
+The SNIK services such as the [SPARQL endpoint](https://www.snik.eu/sparql) and the [RickView RDF Browser](https://www.snik.eu/ontology/) are deployed using the [SNIK container infrastructure](https://github.com/snikproject/docker).
 It is a copy of the [HITO website](https://github.com/hitontology/hitontology.eu), which is a fork of the [Hyde layout](https://github.com/poole/hyde), which itself is based on Jekyll, a static site generator.

 ## Setup